 |---|---|

-| Authentic, real-life locations | Villa Albergoni is not open to the public |
+| Real-time, authentic locations | Villa Albergoni is not open to the general public. |

-| Less crowded than major tourist cities | Requires a car or careful train planning |
+| More peaceful than big cities for tourists | It requires a car or a careful train plan |

 Real-World Travel Example